turri21/Senhor/twr-Senhor/readme.txt

-# This is a modified version of TWiSTer Fusion for Senhor FPGA
+# This is a modified version of TWiSTer Fusion for Senhor FPGA.

 # TWiSTer Fusion - Universal TWiSTer installation image.
 (c) 2024 Roman Stolyarov AKA Vortex.